 It can also help restore freedom of movement to the horse’s rib cage, resulting in easier, more efficient use of the horse’s neck, back and shoulders.

-For more information on the important role of the rib cage, please read my post, The Secret to Rounding Your Horse’s Back.
+For more information on the role of the ribcage, please read my article, The Secret to Rounding Your Horse’s Back.

 Footnote 1 Have you ever tightened a horse’s cinch and then, just a few minutes later, discovered that it was loose?
 Many equestrians erroneously refer to this as “bloating” or “blowing up with air.”
 Despite the common misconception, the horse is not taking a big breath and holding it.
 He’s contracting his abdominal muscles in an effort to control the tightening of the cinch.

 Do you want to learn how to help your own horse?
 Would you also like to experience how the Feldenkrais Method® can improve your confidence, skill and comfort in the saddle?